asvid/hugo-blog/content/posts/2025-10-12-candle-studio-story.md

 Five hours later, I can say with complete confidence that Apple can.

 It's not generating a cert.
-It's generating a cert, to create a profile, to generate a cert, to bundle it with a key, to get the base64 of it while adding a password, to then set 7 GitHub secrets, to then debug some more, because the first cert was for development, not distribution, and the profile is wrong.
-And I'm a single dev in a shed, hammering my cute little app.
+It's generating a cert, to create a profile, to generate a cert, to bundle it with a key, to get the base64 of it while adding a password, to then set 7 GitHub secrets, to then debug some more, because the first cert was for development, not distribution, and the profile is wrong. **And I'm a single dev in a shed, hammering my cute little app**.
 I can barely imagine this process in larger companies.
 IT has to love it.
 Or maybe the process is so complex because it's designed for larger companies with multiple teams, where not everyone should have access to everything?
 I choose to believe that.

 I have 3 pages full of failed builds in the GitHub actions tab.
 Some errors surprised even Claude Code, and it responded with `this is a weird error, it shouldn't be there`.
 My list of errors: